esp-idf-lib/core/CONTRIBUTING.md

 When a PR is created, GitHub Actions workflows will:

-* label the PR with various labels, such as type of the PR (bug fix, or feature)
-* perform necessary tests depending on the changes (build the examples in a matrix if the source code is modified, build the documentation if files under `docs` are modified)
+* Perform necessary tests depending on the changes (build the examples in a matrix if the source code is modified, build the documentation if files under `docs` are modified)